saunvidnew/saunvidnew/README.md

 This is my new Github account, my previous github account got suspended.
-So there are less commmits
+So there are less commmits here.

-- 👋 Hi, I’m @saunvidnew
+- 👋 Hi, I’m Saunvid Ganbavale
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Machine Learning
 - 📫 saunvidganbavale@csus.edu